EcoClimLab/Operations/README.md

 - Data work is separated into distinct (but often closely integrated) phases:
   - [Data creation](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/blob/master/data_creation.MD)- This phase consists of collecting, entering, and checking data.
 Data creators are responsible to correct data errors/ provide updated versions.
   - [Data analysis](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/blob/master/data_analysis.MD)- This phase consists of preparing code to analyze raw data files.
 Data analysts do not change the original files – everything goes in the script.
 Ideally, all data processing is automated, such that script can generate figures and tables for publication by running a single script.
   - [Publication/ Presentation](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/blob/master/publication_presentation.MD)- This phase consists of preparing publications or presentations.
+This can be done within or outside of GitHub.
+We have recently used R Markdown in GitHub to prepare some publications (which has advantages and disadvantages).
 - Each project typically has shared materials managed in 2-3 locations:
-  - GitHub: data, code, and results.
+  - GitHub: data, code, results, and sometimes manuscripts.
 Access to the Github repository will be given to lab members and external collaborators working on data production and analysis.
 GitHub is also used to manage scientific workflow/ track "issues".
-    - Note that GitHub + RStudio can provide a great environment for preparing publications, but for now most projects use Word/ sharing in Dropbox.
   - Dropbox: manuscript, references, other supporting documents.
 Dropbox facilitates sharing with all collaborators (not just those using GitHub).
   - SCBI's file server: large files, such as images (e.g., scans of leaves or tree cores), map data, massive data sets